1974–75 NBA season: Playoffs

+Chicago drew a Kansas City-Omaha team that had found success under second-year head coach Phil Johnson.
+The Bulls, aided by 4 separate 30-point performances from Bob Love, would prevail 4–2, after a decisive game 6 victory in Kansas City.

-The anticipated monster clash of Boston-Washington was set, with DC native Red Auerbach in the shadows.
-Cowens and Hayes each turned in very strong performances, but did not guard each other.
+The Boston-Washington series was set, with DC native Red Auerbach in the shadows.
+Cowens and Hayes each turned in strong performances, but did not guard each other.
 Havlicek and White joined Cowens as 20-point Celtic scorers.
-But somehow the Celtics lost three of the first four ballgames anyway.
-The inside defense of the Bullets, combined with plenty of free throws, allowed Washington to send the vaunted world champions home.
+The Celtics lost three of the first four ballgames.
+The inside defense of the Bullets, combined with free throws, allowed Washington to send the world champions home.

 For some, this was a title in itself.
 But there was still one more round to play.

-Most experts now expected Chicago to finally get their hard-earned shot in a classic offense vs. defense series against Golden State.
-Plus, Thurmond was seeking revenge against his old team, which now had 6'10 Cliff Ray, a former Bull and a lesser center, in his former Warrior center spot.
+Most experts expected Chicago to get their hard-earned shot in a classic offense vs. defense series against Golden State.
+Thurmond was seeking revenge against his old team, which now had 6'10 Cliff Ray, a former Bull and a lesser center, in his former Warrior center spot.
 The series would be a full seven-game barnburner.
 The Bulls used a 90–89 Game Two win to start a 2–1 advantage.
 Golden State bounced back to win Game 4 but the Bulls won Game 5, making it 3–2.
-The Warriors cranked it up to win Game Six 86–72 in Chicago to force Game Seven at home.
+The Warriors won Game Six 86–72 in Chicago to force Game Seven at home.
 Bulls coach, Dick Motta, was giving most of the center minutes to rebounder Tom Boerwinkle, not Thurmond.
 With no bench scoring and Thurmond playing an average of just 20 minutes per game, The Warriors wiggled off the hook to win the game 83–79 and the series, 4–3.
 It was a hard loss for Bulls fans who had pulled for their team all decade.